Minimalist Engagement Rings – A Practical Guide

 A petite minimalist engagement ring.
 See this ring here.

-The first ring contains a lot of embellishments including larger diamonds, a channel set shank with a number of melee diamonds, more elaborate prongs and a thicker band in general.
+The first ring contains a lot of embellishments including larger diamonds, a channel set shank with a number of melee diamonds, an elaborate design, and prominent prongs.
 Overall, the ring is larger and clearly visible when worn.

 The second ring is dainty and petite, still containing three stones but very different from the first.
 Is the first better than the second?
 Not at all.
+Does it stand out more?
+Yes, it does.
 Which one you choose depends on your preferences and style.

 1. Unembellished (Thinner) Band